estellaarrieta/strash_inject_stream_poc/README.md

 - Some stream hosts can have strict CORS rules and browser will block requests.
 To bypass this, CORS must be disabled https://medium.com/@beligh.hamdi/run-chrome-browser-without-cors-872747142c61
    - As an alternative, CORS could be bypassaed with proxy, but it would be great to be able to avoid routing traffic through our server

-- Setting stream via player.scr() method is far from ideal.
-  - If someone knows a way how to add tracks properly - please let me know.
-  I tried https://videojs.com/guides/video-tracks/#add-a-video-track-to-the-player but it does not work.